cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # # 9/26/2024

+- changed the styling so that it better highlights blog posts, and added some sweet hover affects

 # # # 9/8/2024

 - created a new custom link aggregator service called 'linkgarden,' right here on the website